 Lower School Topic

-The Lower School at GANF has a huge variety of pupils with mixed abilities.
-There are a number of pupils who take part in an inclusion link.
-Currently we have students access Isaac Newton primary school and a year 8 undertaking a morning at Sir William Robertson academy.
-This enables our pupils to learn and socialise with age appropriate mainstream pupils giving them the opportunity to work in a subject area they have a talent.
-Inclusion links also run across sites enabling pupils to access different parts of the curriculum as appropriate.
+At GANF there are a number of pupils who take part in an inclusion link.
+This enables our pupils to learn and socialise with age appropriate mainstream pupils, giving them the opportunity to work in a subject area they have a talent supporting them in achieving their potential.

-Please click on the maps below to view Key Stage Topics:
+Please click on the maps below to view Key Stage Topics Term 1:

 |KEY STAGE 1||KEY STAGE 2||KEY STAGE 3|